brianewing/footrest/README.md

 ---------------------------

 Footrest lets you define models that will be backed by a Couch database.
-It tries to work in exactly the way you'd expect it to, with an ActiveRecord-esque API.
+It tries to work in exactly the way you'd expect it to, with an ActiveModel-esque API.

 Whilst it's still being put together, footrest will support callbacks (beforeSave, afterSave, etc) and validations.